pat-s/Website/content/home/recommended_reading.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Recommended books/tutorials"
+title = "What to read"
 subtitle = ""
 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 70

 +++

+All sorts of web stuff that I found helpful to read.

 # Books